 Why Study Alcohol and Other Drugs (AOD)?

-According to Jobs and Skills Australia, the demand for qualified AOD and community services professionals continues to grow due to the rising need for prevention, education, and rehabilitation programs nationwide.
+According to Jobs and Skills Australia, demand for qualified AOD and community services professionals continues to grow as the need for prevention, education, and rehabilitation programs rises nationwide.

 Understanding Alcohol and Other Drugs (AOD) Work

-As outlined by the Department of Health and Aged Care and Alcohol and Drug Foundation, effective AOD work combines compassion with evidence-based approaches, focusing on harm minimisation and long-term wellbeing.
+As outlined by the Department of Health, Disability and Ageing and the Alcohol and Drug Foundation, effective AOD work combines compassion with evidence-based approaches, focusing on harm minimisation and long-term wellbeing.

 What You'll Learn in an AOD Course